wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 ### Installing NATS and the wasmCloud host runtime

 You can install NATS and the wasmCloud host runtime with or without docker.
-If you have docker and docker-compose installed, the procedure for [installing with docker](./install-with-docker/) is slightly shorter than the procedure below.
+If you have docker installed, the procedure for [installing with docker](./install-with-docker/) is slightly shorter than the procedure below.

 #### Install NATS server